 Organize Conferences, Events and Meetings

-The Association hosts a number of meetings, conferences and specialty courses each year to provide Michigan pharmacy professionals with venues to update their practice expertise and stay current with the expanding profession.
+The Association hosts a number of meetings, conferences and specialty courses every year to provide Michigan pharmacy professionals with venues to update their practice expertise and stay current with the expanding profession.
 For example, MPA hosts several American Pharmacists Association Pharmacy-Based Immunization Delivery Programs during the year to encourage pharmacists and student pharmacists to gain the skills and knowledge necessary to become certified immunizers.
 In addition, don’t miss out on our Annual Convention & Exposition the last weekend in February.
 This event gathers nearly 1,500 pharmacists, pharmacy technicians, student pharmacists, academia, pharmaceutical representatives and others for a weekend of valuable educational programming, exhibits, special events tailored to different practice settings and opportunities to recognize Michigan pharmacy leadership.

 Provide Valuable Continuing Education